AlexBlandin/GreenbookClub/problems.md

 confident with programming, look out for others you can help :-)

-# Legally Distinct Minty Hill Problem (Last seen 2020-11-03)
+# The Legally Distinct Minty Hill Problem (Last seen 2020-11-03)

 You're on a game show and there are 3 doors, which are all shut.